Anzac-class frigate: Planned replacement

 The RAN plans to begin removing their Anzacs from service from 2024 onwards.
-To replace them, the Hunter class of new frigates will be built under the SEA 5000 acquisition project.
-The frigates are predicted to have a displacement of up to 7000 t, and although they will be primarily oriented towards anti-submarine warfare, they are expected to be capable of also operating against air, sea-surface, and land targets.
+To replace them, there were plans to build Hunter class of new frigates under the SEA 5000 acquisition project.
+The frigates have been predicted to have a displacement of up to 7000 t, and although they will be primarily oriented towards anti-submarine warfare, they are expected to be capable of also operating against air, sea-surface, and land targets.
 Originally eight vessels were planned, but by August 2015, the number of planned ships had increased to nine, with an estimated cost of $20 billion.
-Construction is predicted to commence in 2020.
-The Abbott Government promised that the two-decade construction project will be headquartered in South Australia, with shipbuilding divided between ASC Pty Ltd in South Australia and BAE Systems' Williamstown Dockyard in Victoria.
-On 18 April 2016, Prime Minister Malcolm Turnbull (Abbott's successor) confirmed that BAE Systems' Type 26-class, Fincantieri's FREMM-class and a re-designed F-100-class frigate designed by Navantia had been shortlisted to replace the ANZAC-class in Australia.
+Construction was predicted to commence in 2020.
+The Abbott government promised that the two-decade construction project will be headquartered in South Australia, with shipbuilding divided between ASC Pty Ltd in South Australia and BAE Systems' Williamstown Dockyard in Victoria.

+On 18 April 2016, Prime Minister Malcolm Turnbull (Abbott's successor) confirmed that BAE Systems' Type 26 frigate, Fincantieri's FREMM frigate and a re-designed F-100-class frigate designed by Navantia had been shortlisted to replace the ANZAC-class in Australia.
 The Prime Minister confirmed that any frigate will be built in Adelaide and incorporate an Australian CEA phased array radar.
 The program is estimated to be worth $35 billion.
-In June 2018 it was confirmed that BAE Systems's Type 26 had won the SEA5000 competition, with the in-service date for the new vessels being set for 2027.
+In June 2018 it was confirmed that BAE Systems's Type 26 frigate had won the SEA5000 competition, with the in-service date for the new vessels being set for 2027.

 The New Zealand Defence Capability Plan 2019 states that the RNZN's Anzacs will be replaced in the mid-2030s by "modern surface combatants relevant to New Zealand's prevailing strategic environment".

+In February 2024 it was announced that HMAS Anzac was due to decommission in 2024, the first of her class, to free up funding for a future enlargement of the RAN.
+Her sister ship, Arunta, is scheduled to be decommissioned in 2026 while the remainder of the class would receive no more major upgrades.